jawadnassar/jawadnassar.github.io/_posts/2017-09-03-set-ssl-on-githubpages-with-domains.md

 ---
 layout: post
-title: "Setting Up SSL on Github Pages Even If They Use a Custom Domain"
+title: "Set Up SSL on Github Pages Even If You Use a Custom Domain"
 date: 2017-09-03
 categories:
 - blog